w3f/polkadot-wiki/docs/kusama/kusama-social-recovery.md

 ![social-recovery-diag-1](../assets/recovery/social-recovery-diag-1.png)

 !!!note "Account Recovery"
     If you are recovering an account, ensure that your network is set to Kusama.
-You can do this by selecting the network from the top right corner in the Polkadot-JS UI.
+You can do this by selecting the network from the top right corner in the Polkadot Developer Interface.

-First, see the [Accounts](https://polkadot.js.org/apps/#/accounts) page on Polkadot-JS Apps that shows all available accounts on your browser's local storage and Polkadot-JS extension.
+First, see the [Accounts](https://polkadot.js.org/apps/#/accounts) page on Polkadot-JS Apps that shows all available accounts on your browser's local storage and Polkadot Developer Signer.
 To create a recoverable account, make sure you have some KSM to pay the transaction fees.
 You will also need some for the reserve required by the account recovery setup.